akfraik/Kelley_Lab_Projects/README.md

 5. Riverscape genomics of Oncorhynchus mykiss on the Elwha River In Prep - code will be released upon acceptance for publication

-## Link to my google scholar page and citations for other projects below
+## Link to my google scholar page and citations for all other publications
 https://scholar.google.com/citations?user=W3XMQ68AAAAJ&hl=en